 Contract Pricing Transparency

-Throughout the design process, we keep you abreast of your new homes costs.
-Furthermore, once your floor plans and elevations are finalised, we provide you with a comprehensive ‘fixed price’ quotation booklet that contains everything there is to know about the price of your home including Provisional Sum and Prime Cost allowances.
-This is presented prior to commencing the final Working Drawings.
-We believe that you, the client, should understand where your money is being spent on your home.
-This also allows you to discuss various options directly with our contractors to get the best solution for you (heating and cooling systems as an example).
+Throughout the design process, we keep you abreast of costings.
+Furthermore, once your floor plans, elevations, energy rating and preliminary engineering are finalised, we provide you with a comprehensive ‘fixed price’ quotation that contains everything there is to know about the price of your home including all provisional sum and prime cost allowances.
+This is presented prior to commencing the final working drawings and final engineering.

-By now, we will have settled on the final design and will begin preparing all the final paperwork including final engineering, working drawings and a contract package for Building Permits.
-We will meet with you to present your contract package and will take the time to explain all documents.
-Once you’re happy with everything, you’ll be asked to sign the documentation and pay your 5% deposit.
+By now, we will have settled on the final design documentation and will now begin preparing all the final paperwork including final engineering, working drawings and a contract package for building permits.
+We will present you with your contract package and will take the time to explain all documents.
+Once you’re happy with everything, you can then sign the documentation and pay your 5% deposit.

-Once any necessary demolition works are complete, the meticulous task of building your new home begins.
-Throughout the project your construction supervisor will communicate with you regularly and meet with you when necessary so that you are kept up-to-date on progress.
+Once any necessary demolition works are complete, the meticulous task of building your new custom home begins.
+Throughout the project your construction supervisor will communicate with you regularly and meet with you when necessary, so that you are kept up to date on progress.
 During construction you will be required to make timely progress payments as per Victoria’s Building Authority legislation.